pagkly/Zed/Investopedia3/Understanding Liquidators.md

 A liquidator is a person with the legal authority to act on behalf of a company to sell the company's assets before the company closes in order to generate cash for a variety of reasons including debt repayment.

-Liquidators are generally assigned by the court, by [unsecured creditors](https://www.investopedia.com/terms/u/unsecuredcreditor.asp), or by the company's shareholders.
+Liquidators are generally assigned by the court, by [[unsecured creditors]](https://www.investopedia.com/terms/u/unsecuredcreditor.asp), or by the company's shareholders.
 They are often employed when a company goes bankrupt.
 Once the liquidator is assigned, they will then take over control of the person or organization's assets.
 These are then pooled together and sold off one-by-one.
 Cash received from the proceeds of the sale are then used to pay off outstanding debt held by unsecured creditors.

 One of the chief functions of many liquidators is to bring and defend lawsuits.
-Other actions include collecting outstanding [receivables](https://www.investopedia.com/terms/r/receivables.asp), paying off debts and finishing other corporate termination procedures.
+Other actions include collecting outstanding [[receivables]](https://www.investopedia.com/terms/r/receivables.asp), paying off debts and finishing other corporate termination procedures.

 A liquidator has the legal authority to act on behalf of a company to sell its assets or to bring on and defend lawsuits.